 That thoughtful work amongst the vines continues today, which has seen a revised water management plan implemented, as well as increased nutrient inputs and a pest management plan that limits the need for chemical inputs.
 O’Brien also notes that they are in the process of grafting and replanting, in the quest for the ideal mix of varieties.

 “Almost every noble grape has been grown on the vineyard, initially, the family grew common varieties of the 70s, like riesling and chardonnay, then shiraz and merlot.
 Dino then started a new plot where he began planting Italian varieties, like pinot grigio, barbera, and sangiovese.
-He was one of the first growers to plant Italian varieties in the region.”
+He was one of the first growers to plant Italian varieties in the region.
+We planted and grafted three new varieties in 2021: mencía, grenache and grüner veltliner.
+They’re definitely not the first varieties that come to mind for the king valley, but we know they’ll thrive on our site and suit the style of wines we want to make.”

-At present, that focus is on prosecco, gewürztraminer and albariño, with the latter grafted over in 2018, but a pinot noir and a pinot grigio are waiting in the wings, too.
+The early focus was on prosecco, gewürztraminer and albariño, with the latter grafted over in 2018, but a pinot noir and a pinot grigio also feature.
 Prosecco has perhaps become the lead variety in these early stages, with two bottlings in their tiny total production.
 Both are bottle fermented, with one disgorged but left super dry with zero dosage, while the other is also dry but not disgorged, in the ancient Italian style of col fondo, where the lees sediment is left in the bottle, adding texture to the finished wine.

 “In this sense, as younger winemakers and growers in the region, we’re trying to step outside what everyone else is doing here.
 We take very small parcels of our best fruit, and we use minimal intervention, so we can champion the quality and nuances of these grapes and the microclimate here.
 Like Dino did 44 years ago, we’re doing our best to experiment and introduce new approaches in the region, doing our bit to keep our little wine community fresh and vibrant.
 That’s our hope, anyway.”